cursive-team/nfctap.xyz/README.md

 ## Repo setup

 This repo uses Next.js 13 with the `app` folder.
-For styling, there is a mix of TailwindCSS and styled-components.
+For styling there is TailwindCSS.
 Here are the different routes and their purposes:

 - `default`
   - Right now, this screen is where the "foreground tap" logic is stored.
 This is where the browser uses FIDO2/WebAuthn APIs to get data from the card, which is generally more performant/less finicky than "background taps", where the phone detects the card without being on `nfctap.xyz`.
 The reason this logic is stored at the default route is because the card itself has a QR code to `nfctap.xyz` that is supposed to let people foreground tap.
 In future iterations, the current `home` route would live at the default page, and the foreground tap logic would live at a different route.